Hazebyte/CrateReloaded/docs/config/crate.md

 ### Preview

-**Crate Previews** allow players to see the rewards within a crate.
+**Crate Previews** allow players to see the rewards in a crate.
 Previews are automatically generated based off tags from rewards.
 It may be toggled in the config.

 ```YAML
   FoodKey: